by Christopher Dow

-Texas State Highway 95's northern termination is in Bell County.
-Named for Peter Hansborough Bell, the third governor of Texas, its county seat is in Belton, also named for Bell.
+Bell County is named for Peter Hansborough Bell, the third governor of Texas, and Belton, its county seat, also is named for Bell.
 The county has 1,088 square miles, 37 square miles of which are covered by water.
 As with most of the other counties along our route, Bell County lies between the Texas Blackland Prairies to the east and the Edwards Plateau to the west and straddles the Balcones Fault.
 The elevation ranges from about 450 feet above sea level in the southeast to about 1,200 feet in the west.
 The former is mainly flat to gently rolling countryside, and the latter has rocky-sloped highlands cut by streams.

 Waterways include the Leon and Lampasas Rivers and Salado Creek, all of which flow from the west and merge in roughly the center of the county at the historic Three Forks to form the Little River.
 The Little River eventually drains into the Brazos River well to the east of Bell County.
-An impoundment of the Leon River northwest of Belton, creates Belton Lake, and an impoundment of the Lampasas River southwest of Belton creates Stillhouse hollow lake.
-Both lakes offer recreational opportunities, though a large portion of the southwestern shore of Belton Lake is devoted to military personnel from Ft.
-Hood.
+An impoundment of the Leon River northwest of Belton, creates Belton Lake, and an impoundment of the Lampasas River southwest of Belton creates Stillhouse Hollow Lake.
+Both lakes offer recreational opportunities, though a large portion of the southwestern shore of Belton Lake is reserved for military personnel from Fort Hood, in Killeen.

 Archaeological sites at several locations in the county have uncovered late prehistoric campsites, kitchen middens, and burial mounds that show that human habitation of the county goes back at least 8,000 years.
 Thanks to the limestone karst topography, there are many caves, rock shelters, and springs in the area, which undoubtedly attracted early peoples.
 The earliest known inhabitants of the area were the Tonkawa Indians, whose traditional buffalo hunting techniques helped create the Blackland Prairies.
 Later tribes included Lipan Apache, Waco, Anandarko, Nadoco, Kiowa, and Comanche.